haberdashPI/vscode-master-key/notes.md

         - [X] replay symmetric edits
             - [X] write an integration test
             - [X] implement recording of intercepted commands
-        - [ ] reimplement storeNamed? (or make it more specific to macros; I'm not convinced the generic tool is really useful)
         - [ ] fix bugs that come up with the first, activating key press
-            - [ ] option: add something that will ensure all activation functions have completely run before executing a command (my impression is that isn't the case right now)
-            - [ ] option: only ensure that keybindings have truly been loaded with proper state
+            - [X] refactor all command definitions out from module's `activate` function, and only define the commands after all activation functions have been called
+            - [ ] the config module for keybindings also probably needs to update bindings in a second phase
+            - [ ] question: what is the substantial delay in running prefix keys? e.g. we see this when typing `space t` prior to activation is this a V8 JIT issue?
-            - [ ] resolve symptoms
+            - [ ] does the fix resolve these symptoms
                 - [ ] multi-key sequences often fail in this case (shows up in integration tests as well as my personal interactions)
                 - [ ] sometimes the variable `code` is not yet defined
                 - [ ] these are possibly symptomatic of the same problem that variable